European-Unified-ID/EUID-docs/api/v2/guides/publisher-client-side.md

 // Example of a base-64 encoded SHA-256 hash of an email address. const emailHash = "tMmiiTI7IaAcPpQPFQ65uMVCWH8av9jw4cwf/F5HVRQ=";

-// When the UID2 SDK is executed, it looks for these callbacks and invokes them. window.__uid2 = window.__uid2 || {};
+// When the EUID SDK is executed, it looks for these callbacks and invokes them. window.__uid2 = window.__uid2 || {};
 window.__uid2.callbacks = window.__uid2.callbacks || [];
 window.__uid2.callbacks.push(async (eventType, payload) => {